Click the boxes around "The Beecroft Series"

 These screenplays represent a series of (so far) five campfire-creepy coming-of-age stories in which my pre-adolescent heroes deal with baddies both of the human kind (bullies, dealers and bigots) and paranormal kind (magic, myth and monsters): As if poverty in a tough neighborhood isn’t bad enough!

-Set somewhere between “Harry Potter” (kids 'n magic) and “Halloween” (but without the gore), this modestly-budgeted series is suitable for the tweens and up crowd and could generate gigabytes of social media.
-And, like many stories that feature youngsters as the pivotal characters, you can cast some serious, familiar performers in the adult roles to enhance the appeal to mature audiences.
+Set somewhere between “Harry Potter” and “Stranger Things”, this modestly-budgeted series is suitable for the tweens and up crowd and could generate gigabytes of social media.
+And, like many stories that feature youngsters as the pivotal characters, you can cast well-known performers in the adult roles to enhance the appeal to mature audiences.

-Dream cast suggestions: I have already reached out to some of these (and others not listed) or their reps
+I have already reached out to some of these (and others not listed) or their reps:

-Leading characters in all parts - Sam, Befany and Davey (all 10 years old for Parts 1-3; 12 years old for Parts 4-5): TBD
+Leading characters in all parts - Sam, Befany and Davey (each 10 years old in Parts 1-3; 12 years old in Parts 4-5): TBA

 Part 1.
-The Hag of Beecroft (96pp): Lily ( Glenn Close Willow Hale or Vivien Bridson )
+The Hag of Beecroft (96pp): Lily ( Glenn Close or Willow Hale )

 Part 2.
 The Vampyre of Beecroft (104pp): Mrs. Madison ( Rose Byrne Amy Adams , or Winona Ryder )